Whimsy Stick

 • Allow marathon sessions beyond 15 minutes

-• Start structured sessions before 12 months of age
+• Start structured sessions before growth plates close

 • Let the dog control when the session ends